taocode/taocode.com/src/posts/why-i-love-to-ride-eucs.md

 EUC riding requires balance and an active stance with at least a slight bend to the knees.
 All in all, my core from abs to hips get used to carve and stabilize across bumpy terrain.

-Calf, hip and hamstring stretches become very meaningful and helpful.
+Calf, hip and hamstring stretches feel fully necessary at times.
+It uses some muscles in a different enough way that I'm still building up my strength and endurance.

 ### Knee Injury

-I hurt my right knee at age 11 when I slipped and the ensuing injury has left scar tissue and what's been identified as a ganglion cyst.
-Occassionally, usually weather dependent, I experience pain and soreness at and near the injury.
+My right knee sustained an injury when I was 11; it left scar tissue and occassionally, *often weather dependent,* I experience pain and soreness at and near the injury.

-Since riding an EUC, I've only experienced 1 medium intense flare-up.
-I expect this is because I'm strengthening all of the connective tissue and muscles while being magically transported around town.
+Since riding an EUC, my knee's only flared-up once.
+I suspect this is because I'm strengthening all of the connective tissue and muscles while being magically transported around town.

+## *Is EUC for You?*

+If you think you'd like to ride an EUC, give it a chance!
+It's fun, light exercise with the health benefits of improving balance and posture.